kanthaus/kanthaus.online/user/pages/25.governance/90.minutes/2018-04-23_CoMe/item.md

 - Garden: Idea with isabell/laurina/matthias to make the area around the cherry trees more grassy-usable.
 For that, would remove some more trees/bushes; want to build a hedge towards sven or leave it open?
  -> Fine to do that.
 Please don't cut down anything big and think before cutting.
 Decide yourself where you want replant them :-) Hedge vs no hedge had no strong opinions.
 We are out of toilet paper (Adam will get some)
--> Isabell suggested to by recycled toilet paper as it is cheaper as well as more environmentally friendly
+-> Isabell suggested to buy recycled toilet paper as it is cheaper as well as more environmentally friendly
 - Adam is inventorizing our medicine cabinet currently.
 There will be a list accessible on air-table.
 He suggests using plastic bags for sorting/storage and asks about other opinions. -> Temporarily do it like that, we are free to redo it at another time differently.
-There is hot water in the snack kitchen and the upper bathroom heated from solar power now.
+- There is hot water in the snack kitchen and the upper bathroom heated from solar power now.
 Its not extensive but enough especially on sunny days.

 ### 7. Next facilitator
 Tilmann